Automattic/wp-calypso/test/e2e/docs/style_guide.md

 ### Avoid modal verbs

 Avoid the use of modal verbs such as `can`, `should`, `could` or `must`.
-Instead state the action contained in the step using plain terms.
+Instead state the action(s) the step is expected to perform.

 **Avoid**: